Modeling bacterial flow field with regularized singularities

 During the swimming process, a bacterium can generate a flow field in the surrounding fluid, which mediates its interactions with passive particles, other bacteria, etc.~\cite{lauga2016,purcell1977,berke2008,koch2011,ning2023}.
 To formulate this flow field, continuous efforts have been dedicated for decades.
 In the far field limit, the flow has been well-resolved and described as that generated by a force dipole, i.e., stresslet~\cite{lauga2009,batchelor1970,pedley1992}.
 However, when approaching the cell body of the bacterium, the above stresslet description would fail~\cite{drescher2010,drescher2011,xu2021}, primarily due to the finite size effect of the cell body \cite{wei2025,cheng2022}, and this renders the difficulties in discussing the flow field close to a bacterium and the hydrodynamic interactions between bacteria occurring at close distances~\cite{gautam2024, ishikawa2007, wensink2012}.

 The above needs to understand the near-field hydrodynamics of bacteria, have motivated sustained theoretical attempts~\cite{cortez2001, zhao2019, ainley2008}, where the flow regularization method is taken as a promising candidate.
 Regularization, a mathematical technique that replaces singular solutions in hydrodynamic computations with smooth analytical functions, prevents the flow field from diverging near the singularity points and facilitates approachable numerical computations~\cite{smith2018}.
 For example, a regularized Stokeslet is usually implemented by replacing the point force, specifically a Dirac delta function, with a smooth function (\textit{blob} function) of certain geometry and characteristic length scale, and it has been widely utilised for modeling ciliary and flagellar flows~\cite{cortez2012,cortez2018,smith2009,zhao2021}.
-The flow field generated by a swimming bacterium is usually more complicated, due to its irregular geometry and complex swimming mechanism, despite some initial but meaningful trials, such as generating the flow field by combining a regularized stresslet and rotlet dipole~\cite{ishimoto2020}.
-However, most of the current regularization methods use isotropic blob functions, which are inherently unable to account for the anisotropy of the bacterial body and to capture the accurate near-body flow.
+For the flow field generated by a microswimmer, the description based on regularized singularities remains underexplored.
+This is partly because the flow field generated by a swimming microorganism—even one as simple as a bacterium—is typically complex, owing to its irregular geometry and intricate swimming mechanism.
+Despite some initial but meaningful efforts, such as representing the flow field by combining a regularized stresslet and rotlet dipole~\cite{ishimoto2020}, until now, these theoretical attempts do not quantitatively capture the experimentally observed near-field flow structure, which is essential for determining bacterial hydrodynamic interaction in dense suspension.
+Moreover, most of the current regularization methods use isotropic blob functions, which are inherently unable to account for the anisotropy of the bacterial body and to capture the accurate near-body flow.